By Nyesha Stone

 With this being Grant-Dixon’s last year at Rufus King, she said she didn’t mind the policy because she won’t be affected by it, yet she knows it will affect everyone below her.
 The policy was created to prevent bullying, but the students don’t think uniforms will make a difference.

 “Make bullying a bigger issue,” Grant-Dixon said.
 “Right now, it’s just a topic we speak on in class.”
 Although the three girls only represent a small portion of the MPS system they’re opinions do matter.
-They are not the only students that feel this way, and it only seems this way because no one has actually reached out to the students, the ones who will be most affected by the policy.
+They are not the only students that feel this way, and it only seems this way because no one has actually reached out to the students – the ones who will be most affected by the policy.

-Instead of the uniforms, the girls would rather go back to MPS’s old grading system and eliminate one they have now: standard base grading.
+Instead of the uniforms, the girls would rather go back to MPS’s old grading system and eliminate the one they have now: standard base grading.
 With this system, homework doesn’t matter.
 With this system, the only thing that counts towards their grade is quizzes, test and big projects.
 Most of the teachers do not know how to work the system properly so they the students aren’t being graded properly.
 They also have a lack of “good” teachers.
-One of the girl’s recalled coming to class to learn, and rather sat in a dark room with her classmates as her teacher put his head down.
+One of the girl’s recalled coming to class to learn and sat in a dark room with her classmates as her teacher put his head down.
 There were many times the girls felt they weren’t receiving the education they deserved, but could do nothing about it.
 When they went to administration about their problems, they were told to self-teach themselves.
 The school system has focused on clothing, while the students are focused on finding a way to learn.
 “We’re not going to pay attention,” said Washington.
 “We’re going to be thinking about going home to change.”

 Washington, Grant-Dixon, and Adams want people to understand, especially MPS, that “you can’t make a public school like a utopia.”
 MPS has real issues that need to be addressed and according to their students they’re addressing the wrong issues.